zeromq/ingescape/doc/content/blog/editor_tour.md

 ## Platform data record and replay

-A dedicated ingeScape agent gives record and replay capabilities to any ingScape system.
+A dedicated ingeScape agent gives record and replay capabilities to any ingeScape system.
 When present, the editor is extended with record and replay control features.
-A system can be recorded at any time wether running a scenario or just executing on its own.
+A system can be recorded at any time whether running a scenario or just executing on its own.

 Previous records are available for replay with several possibilities for the behavior of the agents towards recorded date.
 Previous records can also be exported for exploitation in third-party tools, for test campaigns or human factors experiments.